WHAT IS TITLE INSURANCE?

 future losses due to title defects which are created by some past event (i.e., event prior to

-against by automobile insurance, but can be just as devastating.
-The following information
+by automobile insurance, but can be just as devastating.
+The following information will answer

-How Do You Find Out What Claims Exist?
+How Does Chicago Title Find Out What Title Risks Exist?

 In order to determine the status of title, Chicago Title conducts a diligent search of the public